-- The Kaleido-MX supports one ABT device.
-With a 3RU model, you can achieve redundancy by connecting the ABT to more than one input card, in which case the Kaleido-MX uses the signal from the input card that is the farthest from the output cards (i.e., Input D, if you have a 64-input model, Input C if you have a 48-input model, or Input B if you have a model with 32-inputs). - Keep in mind that all ABTs ship with the same default static IP address.
+- The Kaleido-MX 4K supports one ABT device.
+With a 3RU model, you can achieve redundancy by connecting the ABT to more than one input card, in which case the Kaleido-MX 4K uses the signal from the input card that is the farthest from the output cards (i.e., Input D, if you have a 64-input model, Input C if you have a 48-input model, or Input B if you have a model with 32-inputs). - Keep in mind that all ABTs ship with the same default static IP address.
 If you are adding more than one ABT to your network and do not use DHCP, make sure to assign each ABT a different static IP address before connecting them to the network.

-For more information about the ABT, refer to the Audio Bridge Terminal Guide to Installation and Operation, available on the DVD that shipped with your system.
+For more information about the ABT, refer to the Audio Bridge Terminal Guide to Installation and Operation, available on the DVD that shipped with your system, or from the Documentation Library section of Grass Valley's website.